 Physical education is offered to students in all grades.
 Our P.E. classes take place at the New York Sports Club, a short walk up the street from our building.
 We use our own teachers to teach a variety sports and athletic skills.
 Lower and middle school students have recess, combined with lunch several times a week at the Old Greenwich Civic Center, a short drive from our school, where they can enjoy the playground and open fields.

 Fun Fridays are optional events scheduled on specific Friday afternoons after regular dismissal.
 (Students who do not participate will be dismissed as usual.)
 Fun Fridays are designed to provide social opportunities to Pinnacle students outside of the regular school day and are sponsored by the Pinnacle Parent Association (PPA).
 Organized by parents with the help of the Special Projects Administrator, Pinnacle staff chaperone though parents are encouraged to attend.
 Some of the events take place at Pinnacle, while others take place at designated locations.

 After School Sports Program

-The after school sports program focuses on building commitment and perseverance with our students through the development of teamwork skills, an awareness of positive physical fitness practices, and a sense of good sportsmanship.
+The after school sports program focuses on building commitment and perseverance with our students in grades 7-12 through the development of teamwork skills, an awareness of positive physical fitness practices, and a sense of good sportsmanship.
 It is an opportunity for our students to enhance their overall athletic ability and includes both competitive and less competitive/skill building components.

 Our faculty and staff work with students to organize their assignments and help them manage their homework and school projects.
 Students develop and utilize executive functions skills, learning how to stay on task and sustain attention to complete their school work.
 They also learn techniques to manage their time more effectively, building valuable study skills in the process.